dann254/fancy-shoppinglist/README.md

 # Deployed on heroku
   https://salty-stream-46784.herokuapp.com/

+# running tests.
+  instructions for running tests are available within the test folder.

+  *note* travis-ci is set to run th test on this repository

 ## the folders contain the html/css designs, UML class diagram and wireframes for the app

 ## designs